mihir3344/ANN-for-Churn-Prediction/README.md

 # Churn Prediction Model

-This project predicts customer churn based on various customer attributes using a deep learning model.
-It involves data preprocessing, feature engineering, model building, and hyperparameter tuning to create an efficient churn prediction system.
+This project predicts customer churn using a deep learning approach, leveraging customer attributes and employing advanced data preprocessing and hyperparameter tuning techniques for optimal performance.

+---

 ## Table of Contents